Chapter 17. Policy Layer and Capability Catalog¶

 - Is there a single capability catalog?

-- Do capabilities have owner, transport, and risk semantics?
+- Do capabilities have owner, transport, exposure, and risk semantics?

 - Does the runtime use the catalog rather than direct calls?